Landlord and Tenant - CPLEA

 If you have a dispute over a rent increase with your landlord, here is some information on where to find help.

-To learn more about your rights and responsibilities as a renter in Alberta, check out our Renting 101 Guide.
+To learn more about your rights and responsibilities as a renter in Alberta, check out our Renting Basics resource.

 Funded by